uiowa/uiowa/menus/index.md

 - **Delete** - This will delete the menu link.
 Not the content.
 - **Enable/Disable** - This will show/hide the menu link in the given menu.
 - **Reorder** - You can change the order of menu items within the given menu.

+## Social Media Menu

+Within this menu is an icon picker.
+Clicking on the FontAwesome Icon bar will open a large selection of icons to pick from.